Can you help me resolve a dispute with my landlord?

 Do you verify rental history?

 Yes.
-We request landlord verifications from current and past landlords.
+We request landlord verification from current and past landlords.

 Do you check criminal backgrounds?